NOC-MSM/pyBDY/docs/source/ncml_generator_usage.rst

-pyNEMO NcML Generator Usage
+pyBDY NcML Generator Usage
 ===========================

-This GUI tool facilitates the creation of a virtual dataset for input into pyNEMO.
+This GUI tool facilitates the creation of a virtual dataset for input into pyBDY.
 The virtual dataset is defined using NetCDF Markup Language (`NcML <http://www.unidata.ucar.edu/software/thredds/current/netcdf-java/ncml/Tutorial.html>`_ ).

 Using NcML, it is possible to: